Cutting the ribbon!

 More information about the new Whitehall Branch can be found here.
 Stop in and check us out!

 Carol Snowden: Her legacy benefits Whitehall Branch

 Carol Snowden believed in the power of public libraries to transform the lives of children.
-Her $750,000 planned gift to the library will be used to build a signature children and teens’ space for youth to gather and learn.
+Her $750,000 planned gift to the library was used to build a signature children and teens’ space for youth to gather and learn.
 She was a dedicated children’s librarian who inspired reading in our youngest customers and is fondly remembered by Whitehall residents.
 We are thrilled to honor Carol’s memory and the Whitehall community with this new branch.
-Expected to open in 2015, the new branch will be located at 4445 E. Broad St., close to the existing branch.